 Making the Green choice when it come to your Coffee

-In fact the US is one of top coffee importing countries in the world and one of the leaders in setting the trends in coffee culture worldwide.
+In fact, the US is one of top coffee importing countries in the world and one of the leaders in setting the trends in coffee culture worldwide.
 But, to paraphrase Spiderman, with great consumption comes great responsibility.

 Is your coffee to go?
 The ecological impacts of disposable cups

 Most cafes around the US use disposable cups to serve their coffee.
-This adds to dozens of millions of paper and styrofoam disposable cups every day and billions cups ever year.
-In Starbucks alone over 2.3 billion cups were used in 2006.
+This adds to dozens of millions of paper and styrofoam disposable cups every day and billions of cups ever year.
+In Starbucks alone, over 2.3 billion cups were used in 2006.
 You can only imagine that now, almost over ten years from that study, disposable cup consumption at the Starbucks chain has likely soared.

 Although the use of styrofoam cups is diminishing every year, the use of paper cups in vastly increasing.
 Yet despite wide-speared belief, paper cups are not really green and are still harmful to the environment.